Our Top Free Resource

 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-Did you realize that valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can be used to support our students and programs?
-Your treasures can make suitable charitable gifts today or after your lifetime.
-The financial benefits of the gift depend on whether we can use the property in a way that is related to our educational mission.
+Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats and other personal property can make suitable charitable gifts today or after your lifetime.
+The financial benefits of the gift depend on whether Cal Poly can use the property in a way that is related to our mission.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $30,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $20,000 plus the payment from Cal Poly of $30,000.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by Cal Poly, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Cal Poly will last forever.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.